-- Introduction to Content Server
+- Introduction to FatWire Content Server

 - Exploring Content Management Concepts

 - What Can You Do with Assets in the Advanced Interface?

 - Permissions to Assets

 - Dependencies

 - Selecting Page Content

 - Approving and Publishing Assets

 - Users, Roles, and Workflow Assignments

 - Revision Tracking

+- Features in the Advanced Interface

-Introduction to Content Server
+Introduction to FatWire Content Server

-Content Server is a software suite that allows you to create and manage content to be published on your online site.
+FatWire Content Server is a software suite that allows you to create and manage content to be published on your online site.
 The content is stored in Content Server's database.
 You create and manipulate the content using Content Server's interface, which provides a simple and intuitive way of accessing and working with the CS database.